2023-Govtech-Geekout-GDS/documentation/docs/backend/13-Validation.md

 3. When a DELETE request is made, if the `description` of the Todo is `Improve backend` - return a code 405[^2] error with the message `This todo cannot be deleted`

 ### Extra checkpoint
-You can use the command `npm run test:extra` to see if you've validated these scenarios correctly.
+You can use the command `npm run test-extra` to see if you've validated these scenarios correctly.

 [^1]: [HTTP code 409 - Conflict](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/409)
 [^2]: [HTTP code 405 - Method Not Allowed](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/409)